 Colorado Arrest Records and Warrant Search

-The Colorado Bureau of Investigation (CBI) was set up by the Colorado Department of Public Safety for the assimilation, maintenance and dissemination of criminal history information to legal and non justice entities as well as private commercial organizations and individuals.
-The CBI functions as a central repository of crime history information; the system is fed data from all police precincts across the state of Colorado.
+The Colorado Department of Public Safety established the Colorado Bureau of Investigation (CBI) to assimilate, maintain, and disseminate criminal history information to legal and non-justice entities, private commercial organizations and individuals.
+The CBI is a central repository of information on crime history; the system feeds data from all police precincts across Colorado.

-The CCH or Computerized Criminal History database maintained by the CBI is a storage facility for a host of criminal information including arrest records based on fingerprint scans collected through various law enforcement agencies in the state.
-At this time, arrests that are not supported by the inclusion of fingerprint evidence are not included in the system.
+The CCH, or Computerized Criminal History database maintained by the CBI, stores a host of criminal information, including arrest records based on fingerprint scans collected through various law enforcement agencies in the state.
+At this time, arrests that are not supported by fingerprint evidence are not included in the system.

 Apart from this, the CBI has also been entrusted the responsibility of making relevant changes to the CCH database in terms of warrant information, sealing of records and their expungement along with the management of juvenile criminal data.
 These records are not disseminated to the public and non government entities.
 However, individuals can seek details relating to sex offenders and offenses by contacting the local law enforcement agency in their area.